dev-badace/live-text-crdt/README.md

 # LiveText Tiptap

 LiveText is a collaborative text editor built on top of LiveText Crdt, [Liveblocks](https://liveblocks.io/), [TipTap](https://tiptap.dev/) (Prosemirror based) text editor.
-It works in p2p mode by default, and allows for seamless offline editing.
+It works in p2p mode by default, and allows for seamless offline editing. [try it](https://livetext-delta.vercel.app/)
 This is a basic basic live text editor demo, which focuses on simplicity over performance and is not suitable for production.

 ### How it works?